fortinet-solutions-cse/fortiosapi/README.md

-# playground #
+# fortidemos #

-Scripts to setup ubuntu based LXD/Docker to experiment with complex Cloud environements
+Is a collection of scripts and pre defined setups for running full stack of software (multi openstack, docker, kubernetes, etc..) orchestrators or even bigdata stacks.

+It is based on LXC containers (LXD) on ubuntu 16.04 minimum that provides a way to simulate 20+ machines in a beefy vm, a small machine like intel nuc or others.

+The goal is to provide an open environment for experimenting, making functionnal demos on the road.
+Develop share Fortinet based demos.

+This project is opensource and based under Apachev2 license.
+Every contribution is supposed to respect that.
+Don't put your company IP in here .. it is bad.

+## Requirement ##

+Install a fresh ubuntu 16.04 with a 100G available free linux partition or disk.
-Install a fresh ubuntu 16.04, go in advance mode for disk to ensure you create a 100G minimum free partition.
+On a single disk machine go in advance mode for disk to ensure you create a 100G minimum free partition.
 (Can be done after install for power users).